 Fig. 1 Top view of the Liquid Water Path of a Large Eddy simulation (within yellow box) at 100 meter resolution and of a Storm Resolving Simulation ( outside yellow box) at 2,5 km resolution.

 Shallow Cumulus over the subtropical oceans is the most abundant cloud type in our climate system and its radiative response to global warming is highly uncertain.
-Previous MIPs on shallow cumulus convection have explored the representation of spatially unorganised shallow cumulus convection and their response to climate warming.
+Previous MIPs on shallow cumulus convection have primarily explored the representation of spatially unorganised shallow cumulus convection and their response to climate warming.

 It is particular challenging to realistically simulate these mesoscale cloud patterns.
-On the one hand, this requires turbulence resolving resolutions to represent the vertical convective mixing processes while at the same time domains of several hundreds of kilometres are needed to represent the observed mesoscale cloud structures.
+On the one hand, this requires turbulence resolving resolutions to represent the small-scale vertical convective mixing processes while at the same time domains of several hundreds of kilometres are needed to represent the observed mesoscale cloud structures.
 It is only recently that the computational capability is allowing us to simulate these rich structures.

 It is for this reason that we propose a MIP on shallow cumulus convection over the Northern Atlantic subtropical ocean such as observed during the EUREC4A field campaign in January-February 2020.

-The two main objectives of this MIP are:
+The main objectives of this MIP are:

-- Large Eddy Model (LEM) simulations with resolutions of 100~400 meter over a domain of 150 X 300 km for the period Februari 1-11 2020.
+- Large Eddy Model (LEM) simulations with resolutions in the range of 50~250 meter over a domain of 500 x 300 km for the period Februari 1-11 2020.

 The simulations will be carried for under present day conditions such as observed during the EUREC4A field campaign and additionally for future weather conditions by using a Pseudo Global Warming perturbation.
 For the latter we propose to do a +4K SST AMIP run in which the perturbed lateral boundary conditions will be provided from climate models with a medium (GFDL) climate sensitivity.